For showtimes, click here.

 5. Newman actually ate the eggs.

 But not all of them.
 Garbage cans were kept close by so he could get rid of them once the take ended.
 George Kennedy estimated that he only actually ate eight to twelve eggs.
-Funny enough, his co-stars also ate the eggs.
+Thankfully, his co-stars also ate the eggs.
 On the first day, the other actors ate approximately 200 eggs that the prop department made.
-However, by the third day, the egg-mania spoiled, and the actors couldn’t wait to get out of the egg-smelled room.
+However, by the third day, the egg-mania spoiled, and the actors couldn’t wait to get out of the egg-smelling room.

 6. Aldo Ray was considered for Kennedy’s part.